MATHI00000000000000/Prompt-Engineering-EXP.NO-3/README.md

 **Prompt Input**

 1.The largest planet in the solar system is ____.

 2.Water boils at ____ degrees Celsius at standard atmospheric pressure.

 **Prompt Output**

-The largest planet in the solar system is Jupiter.
+1.The largest planet in the solar system is Jupiter.

-Water boils at 100 degrees Celsius at standard atmospheric pressure.
+2.Water boils at 100 degrees Celsius at standard atmospheric pressure.

 # RESULT: